emqx/emqx-docs/en_US/access-control/authn/ldap.md

 ::: tip Note

-LDAP integration for authentication is available in EMQX Enterprise.
+LDAP integration for authentication is available in the EMQX Enterprise edition.

 :::